skafos/TuriTextClassifier/README.md

 ## Going beyond the example
 - If you wish to incorporate your own data or try another type of text classification model, check out the `advanced_usage/` section.
 - Turi Create has built-in model evaluation and prediction techniques.
-We use some of the functions  int he `advanced_usage/` section, but for more detailed description, refer to Turi Create's [documentation](https://apple.github.io/turicreate/docs/api/turicreate.toolkits.evaluation.html).
+We use some of the functions  in the `advanced_usage/` section, but for a more detailed description, refer to Turi Create's [documentation](https://apple.github.io/turicreate/docs/api/turicreate.toolkits.evaluation.html).

 ## Need Help?